-... and across the same period, changes in unemployment levels across different parts of the UK were modest
+Changes in unemployment levels in the three months to March across different parts of the UK were modest

 - Between January 2025 and March 2025, unemployment levels increased in most regions and nations, but rates of change were modest.
 The greatest increase in unemployment levels across regions in England occurred in Yorkshire and the Humber (+26,000), followed by the South East (+17,000). - Across the nations, unemployment levels observed the largest quaterly change in England (+49,000) followed by Scotland (+15,000).
 Unemployment levels were broadly unchanged in Wales (-2,000) and Northern Ireland (-1,000).